 What are the main components of inbound marketing?

-Rand Fishkin published this nice diagram about inbound marketing when they decided to switch from seomoz to moz, which gives a very good idea of the main components and tools of inbound marketing.
+Rand Fishkin published this nice diagram about inbound marketing, which gives a very good idea of the main components and tools of inbound marketing.

 What are the benefits of inbound marketing?